-As the country marks the 50th anniversary of “Bloody Sunday” – the fateful day in March, 1965, when a march for black voting rights from Selma to Montgomery was brutally interrupted by state troopers and the posse organized by the city’s sheriff -- many may recall the march’s starting point: the Edmund Pettus Bridge, which still stands today.
+As the country marks the 50th anniversary of “Bloody Sunday”—the fateful day in March 1965 when a march for Black voting rights from Selma to Montgomery was brutally interrupted by state troopers and a posse organized by the city’s sheriff—many may recall the march’s starting point: the Edmund Pettus Bridge, which still stands today.
 But far less known is the story of the man for whom this landmark is named.

 The bridge was dedicated in May 1940, more than three decades after Pettus’ death.
-Naming the bridge after Pettus was more than just memorializing a Civil War hero.
+Naming the bridge after Pettus was more than just memorializing a man considered a hero by the Confederacy.
 Built over the Alabama River, a key route for the state’s plantation and cotton economy during slavery and Reconstruction, the bridge carries a particularly symbolic name.

 In the program book commemorating the dedication, Pettus is recalled as “a great Alabamian.”
 Of the occasion, it was written, “And so today the name of Edmund Winston Pettus rises again with this great bridge to serve Selma, Dallas County Alabama and one of the nation’s great highways.”

 So even as the bridge opened as a symbol of pride for a battered South still rebuilding decades after the Civil War, it was also a tangible link to the state’s long history of enslaving and terrorizing its Black inhabitants.

 “The bridge was named for him, in part, to memorialize his history, of restraining and imprisoning African Americans in their quest for freedom after the Civil War,” says University of Alabama history professor John Giggie.